bryantamayo1/mycommands-webapp-backend/README.md

 # mycommands-webapp-backend
-> Backend of My commands web application
+> Backend of My commands web application built Typescript & Express & Mongo & AWS

 ## Table of contents
 1. [About](#about)